andyfitzsuse/andyfitz.github.io/story.md

 Having lived and worked overseas for several years, I proposed to my Australian sweetheart and made plans to return home.

-* Got married in true hipster style
+* Got married in peak hipster style
 * Purchased our family home in Noosa
 * Made major inroads with my career - the catalyst for [Outfit](https://outfit.io) etc.
 * Loss of first daughter Zuzu